 All three films utilise avant-garde experimental techniques, including superimpositions, visualising supernatural phenomena for dramatic or comic effect.
 Subscribing to the Dada aesthetic, they also prefigure Expressionistic cinema of the following decade.

-Premiere: Wimbledon International Festival, 17 November 2024, with further performances at Newbury Spring Festival (15 May 2025), Deal Festival (6 July 2025) Buxton Festival (July 2025)
+The premiere was given at the Wimbledon International Festval on 17 November 2024.
+There will be further performances at the Newbury Spring Festival (15 May 2025), Deal Festival (6 July 2025) and Buxton Festival (July 2025).